telerik/maui-docs/knowledge-base/button-howto-create-circle-button.md

 To create a circular button with the Telerik UI for .NET MAUI Button, adjust its `Width`, `Height`, and `BorderRadius` properties in the following way:

-* Set `Width` as equal to `Height`.
+1. Set `Width` as equal to `Height`.
-* Set `BorderRadius` as half of the `Width`/`Height` value.
+1. Set `BorderRadius` as half of the `Width`/`Height` value.

 >important In some cases, you may need to set a `BorderWidth` value in order for the `BorderRadius` to take effect.

 The following example demonstrates how to implement the suggested approach.
 Note that the `CornerRadius` property is not supported on Android.
-For more information, refer to article on [implementing the CornerRadius support](https://github.com/dotnet/maui/wiki/Status#%EF%B8%8F-button).
+For more information, refer to the article on [implementing the `CornerRadius` support](https://github.com/dotnet/maui/wiki/Status#%EF%B8%8F-button).

 1. Define the `RadButton`: